ceramicnetwork/rust-ceramic/pipeline/DESIGN.md

 ### Features

-* Access to the multiple tips of streams for users building their on conflict resolution
+* Access to the multiple tips of streams for users building their own conflict resolution

 ### Schema